ericmartel/Smartisan/README.md

 ## Install

-The preferred method is to use the [Sublime Package Manager](http://wbond.net/sublime_packages/package_control).
+The preferred method is to use the [Sublime Package Manager](http://wbond.net/sublime_packages/package_control) (soon).
 Alternatively, the files can be obtained on github:

     $ https://github.com/ericmartel/Smartisan